aaronkollasch/jupyter-o2/jupyter_o2_tips.rst

     > The signatures database cannot be opened; maybe it is corrupted or encrypted.
     > Failed commiting signatures database to disk.

-Disabling the signatures database may be the best option, since there is no non-networked file system shared between all the interactive compute nodes.
+Disabling Jupyter's signatures database may be the best option, since there is no non-networked file system shared between all the interactive compute nodes.